oktomusic/oktomusic/apps/website/docs/guide/music-collection.md

 FLAC files metadata is composed of [Vorbis comments](https://xiph.org/vorbis/doc/v-comment.html), and extracted by the server using [`metaflac`](https://github.com/xiph/flac).

 > [!INFO]
-> Sadly, the standard is very loose, so we have to define our own rules for required tags and formats.
+> Sadly, the Vorbis standard doesn't clearly define tag names and formats, so we have to define our own rules.
+>
+> We try to stick as close as possible to [Vorbis recommendations](https://xiph.org/vorbis/doc/v-comment.html#fieldnames), as well as names used by [MusicBrainz Picard](https://picard-docs.musicbrainz.org/en/variables/tags_basic.html).

 | Tag Name      | Required | Format                             | Unique | Multiple Allowed |
 | ------------- | -------- | ---------------------------------- | ------ | ---------------- |